Tab Content - One

 Such information may be disclosed by the institution for any purpose, at its discretion:

-CATEGORY II Previous institution(s) attended, major field of study, awards, honors (includes Dean's list), degree(s) conferred (including dates).
+CATEGORY II Previous institution(s) attended, major field of study, awards, honors (includes Dean's list), degree(s) conferred (including dates), and University taken photographs for institutional marketing and historical purposes.

 CATEGORY III Past and present participation in officially recognized sports and activities, physical factors (height/weight of athletes), date and place of birth.